-The CMC Placement Detail Report - Length of Stay > 56 Days report identifies cases that have been in CMC for longer than 8 weeks.
-If participants do appear on this report, agencies must act on these cases immediately by contacting the participant to discuss the participant's current and future employment and supportive service needs as well as ending the placement in CARES Worker Web (CWW) on the W-2 Information page.
+The CMC Placement Detail Report - Length of Stay > 56 Days identifies cases that have been in CMC for longer than 8 weeks.
+If participants do appear on this report, agencies must act on these cases immediately by contacting the participant to discuss the participant's current and future employment and supportive service needs as well as ending the placement in CWW on the W-2 Information page.